jsgoyette/wanchain-docs/wanchain-setup.md

-# Set up Wanchain node for development
+# Set up Wanchain gwan node for development

-These instructions cover how to set up a Wanchain node with RPC enabled, so that the node can be accessed by the console and by web3.
+These instructions cover how to set up a Wanchain node with RPC enabled, so that the node can be accessed programatically or by the console.

+The gwan node that runs when the WanWallet GUI wallet is open does not have RPC enabled, and thus it is not sufficient to just open up the WanWallet and use its gwan node.
+When the WanWallet is closed, you can, however, use the gwan binary shipped with the wallet to start a node with RPC enabled.
+Otherwise, if you do not have WanWallet installed, you will need to download or build the gwan binary.

-Overall, the steps include getting gwan, running gwan with the correct options, and testing that you can connect to the node via RPC.
-There are some options on how to install gwan, but the subsequent steps should all be the same.
+Overall, the steps below include getting gwan, running gwan with the correct options, and testing that you can connect to the node via RPC by starting the console.

 ## Install and run gwan

 #### Option 1 - Wallet

+Install the WanWallet GUI wallet and start a testnet Wanchain node using the gwan binary that ships with the wallet.

 1. Download and install the Wanchain wallet [https://wanchain.org/products](https://wanchain.org/products)
 2. Start the node in testnet mode